Evaluation of the absolute single-photon detection efficiency of HRPPD: Experimental setup

 \subsection{Spectrometer}

-A compact SR-6UVV240-25 fiber spectrometer by Ocean Optics was used to measure the actual laser and monochromator wavelengths, as shown in Figure \ref{fig:4a}.
+A compact SR-6UVV240-25 fiber spectrometer by Ocean Optics was used to measure the actual laser and monochromator wavelengths, as shown in Figure \ref{fig:5}.

-We did not observe any noticeable shift in the laser wavelength in the range of repetition rates between 1~kHz and 40~MHz at either a 0\% or a 60\% tune, as well as in a range of tunes between 0\% and 60\% at a fixed repetition rate of 500~kHz, although the FWHM was getting up to $\sim$10\% bigger at higher tune values.
+We did not observe any noticeable shift in the laser wavelength in the range of repetition rates between 1~kHz and 40~MHz at either a 0\% or a 60\% tune, as well as in a range of tunes between 0\% and 60\% at a fixed repetition rate of 500~kHz, although the FWHM increased by up to $\sim$10\% at higher tune values.

-As follows from Figure \ref{fig:4a} (left), a measured PiLas laser wavelength of 398.4~nm matched very well 398.6~nm provided in the factory report.
+As follows from Figure \ref{fig:5} (top), a measured PiLas laser wavelength of 398.4~nm is consistent with 398.6~nm provided in the factory report.
 However, the monochromator scale was found to be off by almost 3~nm.
-In the complementary QE measurements described in Section \ref{sec:QE}, we therefore used a slightly different setting of 395.7~nm in the monochromator steering script, in order to perfectly match the wavelength spectra peak values between the PiLas laser and the monochromator, as seen in Figure \ref{fig:4a}.
+In the complementary QE measurements described in Section \ref{sec:QE}, we therefore used a slightly different setting of 395.7~nm for the monochromator, in order to match the wavelength spectra peak values between the PiLas laser and the monochromator, as seen in Figure \ref{fig:5}.